 A little over a decade after the L Taraval's extension to Ocean Beach, the line saw yet another expansion of service in 1937 when tracks were laid to its present-day terminal at Wawona Street and 46th Avenue.
 Funded by the Works Progress Administration, this extension brought Muni riders to two of the Outer Sunset's most desirable destinations- the Fleishacker Pool and San Francisco Zoo.
 Despite the draw of the Zoo, Pool and low real estate costs, this area would remain largely undeveloped for at least another decade.

 An overhead line crew installs new power lines to extend the L to the Fleischacker Pool and Zoo in this 1937 shot.
 As late at the early '50s, many sandy lots stood empty at the outer fringes of the L.

 In the intervening years, the L has transitioned from streetcars to light rail vehicles as part of the Muni Metro system redesign but not much else has happened until recently.
 In its 100th year, the L is looking at another round of renewal and improvement.
 Work is slated to begin on the L Taraval Improvement Project later this year and includes replacement of worn tracks and pavement, landscaping, new traffic signals to improve traffic flow and safety improvements for all the residents who use Taraval Street.
-Stay tuned to SFMTA.com/Taraval for all the project details.
+Stay tuned to the L Taraval Improvement Project for all the details.

 Looking for more history about the L and the area it serves?
-Check out some of our historic photos online, or the photo exhibit we've put together that will be displayed at Andytown Coffee Roasters on Taraval and 40th as well as at the Zoo on April 20th.
-And don't miss these great podcasts put out by Western Neighborhoods Project: #245 L Taraval, #79 Parkside District, and #14 San Francisco Zoo.
+Check out some of the SFMTA Photo Archive photos online.
+And don't miss these great podcasts put out by Western Neighborhoods Project: podcast #245 L Taraval, podcast #79 Parkside District, and podcast #14 San Francisco Zoo.